Cynth3tik/awesome/README.md

 ## Python

+*   [nsarrazin/serge](https://github.com/nsarrazin/serge) - A web interface for chatting with Alpaca through llama.cpp.
+Fully dockerized, with an easy to use API.

 *   [tatsu-lab/stanford\_alpaca](https://github.com/tatsu-lab/stanford_alpaca) - Code and documentation to train Stanford's Alpaca models, and generate the data.

 *   [plotly/dash](https://github.com/plotly/dash) - Data Apps & Dashboards for Python.
 No JavaScript Required.